sonertari/SSLproxy/README.md

 SSLproxy is different from the one in SSLsplit, for example the proxy core in SSLproxy runs lockless, whereas SSLsplit implementation uses thread manager level locks (which does not necessarily make sslproxy run faster than sslsplit).
-In SSLproxy, split mode can be defined globally or per-proxyspec.
+In SSLproxy, split mode can be defined globally, per-proxyspec, or per-connection using filtering rules.

 SSLproxy does not automagically redirect any network traffic.
 To actually implement a proxy, you also need to redirect the traffic to the system running